 Control in Vegetable Gardens

 Cultural Control: It is best to treat weeds before tilling the soil for a vegetable garden.
-Tilling can break up and spread weed seed and perennial grass rhizomes throughout the garden plot.
-Some methods used to remove weeds in the vegetable garden include: hand pulling, mulch, solarization, fall cover crops, and post-emergent herbicides.
+Tilling can break up and spread weed seed and perennial weed rhizomes throughout the garden plot.
+Some methods used to remove weeds in the vegetable garden include hand pulling, mulching, soil solarization, fall cover crops, and post-emergent herbicides.

-Hand pulling white clover is only practical for small garden plots.
-If hand pulling is chosen, be sure to work when the soil is moist so roots of the white clover can be removed easily from the soil.
+Hand-pulling white clover is only practical for small garden plots.
+If hand pulling is chosen, be sure to work when the soil is moist so that the roots can be removed easily from the soil.

-Organic mulch (such as pine needles, old hay or grass clippings) can be used in the garden to help suppress white clover development.
-Before laying the mulch apply a layer of 6 to 8 wet newspaper sheets to act as a weed barrier.
-The newspaper layer will prevent weed development by blocking light to the weeds underneath, preventing their growth.
+Organic mulch (such as pine needles, bark, old hay, or compost) can be used in the garden to help suppress white clover development.
+Before laying the mulch, apply a layer of 6 to 8 newspaper sheets to act as a weed barrier.
+Wet the newspaper layer to prevent weed development by blocking light to the weeds underneath and preventing their growth.
 Best of all, the newspaper should decompose before next spring.
-To prevent low oxygen levels in the root zone, keep organic mulch levels at a maximum of 3-inches.
-If triclopyr or 2,4-D containing products are applied to lawns for weed control, do not use the clippings for mulch in vegetable gardens or around ornamentals as plant injury or death may result.
-For more information on mulching the vegetable garden see HGIC 1253, Controlling Weeds by Cultivating and Mulching.
-For information on fall cover crops to suppress white clover see HGIC 1252, Cover Crops.
+To prevent low oxygen levels in the root zone, keep organic mulch levels at a maximum of 3-inches deep.
+If triclopyr, atrazine, metsulfuron, or 2,4-D containing products are applied to lawns for weed control, do not use the clippings for mulch in vegetable gardens or around ornamentals, as plant injury or death may result.
+For more information on mulching the vegetable garden, see HGIC 1253, Controlling Weeds by Cultivating and Mulching.
+For information on fall cover crops to suppress white clover, see HGIC 1252, Cover Crops.

 Chemical Control: Lastly, a post-emergent herbicide can be used to treat the garden plot before planting.
 For best control, wait about a week for the grass and weeds to die in the garden site before tilling.
-Glyphosate is a non-selective herbicide that can be applied to the garden plot 3 or more days prior to planting.
+Glyphosate is a non-selective herbicide that can be applied to the garden plot 7 to 10 days before planting.
 Crop sensitivity may vary, so always read the label before applying the herbicide.
 Glyphosate is most effective when weeds are actively growing, so do not apply during extreme heat, cold, or drought conditions.
 For examples of products containing glyphosate in homeowner sizes, please see the list under “Chemical Control in Lawns.”

 Control in Landscape Beds

-Cultural Control: In landscape beds white clover can be hand dug or controlled with an herbicide.
+Cultural Control: In landscape beds, white clover can be hand dug or controlled with an herbicide.
 As mentioned previously, it is best to prevent the invasion of white clover by maintaining ideal growing conditions and using a 3-inch mulch layer to block weed development.
-White clover is a perennial weed that can emerge from both seeds and stolons.
-Once white clover has made its way into the landscape bed, herbicide may be necessary if hand pulling is not practical.
+White clover is a perennial weed that can emerge from seeds and stolons (above-ground stems that readily root into the soil).
+Once white clover has made its way into the landscape bed, an herbicide may be necessary if hand pulling is not practical.